Stationarity against integration in the autoregressive process with polynomial trend: A corrected test adapted to the negative unit root

-The empirical power of the KPSS and LMC procedures has been widely studied in the literature (see Section \ref{SecIntro} for references).
+The empirical power of the KPSS and LMC procedures has been widely studied in the literature (see Section \ref{SecSingle} for references).
 For $\rho=1$, the improvements that we described in this paper (for any $r$ and $d$) are mainly theoretical.
 On the other hand, we thought useful to conduct an empirical study for $\rho=-1$, because in this case it is not only a matter of generalization but also a matter of \textit{correction} of the existing procedures.
-To motivate the study, consider the easiest case where $p=0$ and $\kappa=0$.
-For all $1 \leq t \leq T$, the process is given by
+To motivate the study, we have represented on Figures \ref{FigExSimK0}--\ref{FigExSimR2} below some examples of simulations according to \eqref{ModSingleH1} under $\cH_0 : ``\sige = 0"$, under $\cH_1^{+} : ``\sige > 0 \text{ and } \rho=1"$ and under $\cH_1^{-} : ``\sige > 0 \text{ and } \rho=-1"$, using the configurations indicated in the captions.
+Clearly, a visual investigation is required to decide whether $\rho=1$ or $\rho=-1$ is the most likely alternative, which is a crucial point to stationarize the process.
+In the whole experiments, the quantiles of the limit distribution of the test statistic under the null, depending on $\kappa$ and $r$, have been taken from Table 2 of \cite{MacNeill78}.